sohaildua/spring-messaging-app/README.md

-Spring Messaging app By Apache Pulsar
+Spring Messaging app By Apache Pulsar </br>

+To run this application import is to add the environment varirable as  JDK_JAVA_OPTIONS: "--add-exports=java.base/sun.net=ALL-UNNAMED"